-- a) Promote and facilitate decentralisation of any management of fungi species that are stable or increasing at local or regional levels; - b) Facilitate the empowerment and accountability of local stakeholders, especially gatherers of fungi, in this decentralised process;
+- a) Where appropriate, promote and facilitate decentralisation of any management of fungi species that are stable or increasing at local or regional levels; - b) Where appropriate, facilitate the empowerment and accountability of local stakeholders, especially gatherers of fungi, in this decentralised process; - c) Promote systems that ensure equitable sharing of benefits among resource beneficiaries. - and -

-- c) Promote systems that ensure equitable sharing of benefits among resource beneficiaries. - and - - 1.8.2.2 Non-commercial gatherers of fungi: - a) Have knowledge regarding ecology of fungi and conservation practices; - b) Recognise their role as resource stewards and actively participate in practical management and conservation measures; - c) Interact with other interests and local authorities to find best solutions. - and - - 1.8.2.3 Commercial gatherers of fungi: - a) Recognise the cultures, traditions and needs of local people (including non-commercial gatherers); - b) Work closely with local gatherers, land managers and other interests to ensure integration of activities and avoid conflicts.
+1.8.2.2 Non-commercial gatherers of fungi:

+- a) Have knowledge regarding ecology of fungi and conservation practices; - b) Recognise their role as resource stewards and actively participate in practical management and conservation measures; - c) Interact with other interests and local authorities to find best solutions. - and -

+1.8.2.3 Commercial gatherers of fungi:

+- a) Recognise the cultures, traditions and needs of local people (including non-commercial gatherers); - b) Work closely with local gatherers, land managers and other interests to ensure integration of activities and avoid conflicts.

-1.9 Principle 9: Competence and responsibility are desirable among users of wild resources
+1.9 Principle 9: Encourage competence and responsibility among users of wild resources

 For practices to be ecologically and socially sustainable, those using wild resources are advised to be responsible and proficient regarding methods, equipment and species they utilise.
-Consumption of poisonous fungi has both a human cost and a cost for conservation, if this leads to discouragement of harvesting that motivates conservation.
+Consumption of poisonous fungi has both a human cost and a potential cost for conservation, if this leads to discouragement of forms of harvesting that motivate conservation.
 Capacity and competence may best be encouraged by organisations that are granted privileges to represent resource beneficiaries while informing and encouraging best practise among those beneficiaries.

-- a) Encourage and facilitate accessible education and training programmes (e.g. fungal identification guides in local languages, fungal forays, talks in local communities) for gatherers of fungi, especially to ensure correct identification of harvestable, poisonous and rare fungi; - b) Promote self-organisation and network creation at local, regional and national levels, encourage such groups to educate gatherers of fungi in identification and other aspects of conservation, and consider approving their certification programmes for gatherers; - c) Cooperate with organisations that coordinate gatherers of fungi to encourage recruitment from both sexes, all ages and backgrounds. - and - - 1.9.2.2 Commercial and non-commercial gatherers of fungi: - a) Are proficient in the methods that can legally be used for gathering fungi; - b) Maintain sufficient knowledge on the identification, habits and ecology of harvestable fungi species as well as poisonous or rare species that can be confused with these; - c Know the laws and regulations governing gathering of fungi and the conservation of fungi; - d) Teach new gatherers of fungi the skills and knowledge they require to be competent and responsible.
+- a) Encourage and facilitate accessible education and training programmes (e.g. fungal identification guides in local languages, fungal forays, talks in local communities) for gatherers of fungi, especially to ensure correct identification of harvestable, poisonous and rare fungi; - b) Promote self-organisation and network creation at local, regional and national levels, encourage such groups to educate gatherers of fungi in identification and other aspects of conservation, and consider approving their certification programmes for gatherers; - c) Cooperate with organisations that coordinate gatherers of fungi to encourage recruitment from both sexes, all ages and backgrounds. - and - a) Are proficient in the methods that can legally be used for gathering fungi;

+- b) Maintain sufficient knowledge on the identification, habits and ecology of harvestable fungi species as well as poisonous or rare species that can be confused with these; - c Know the laws and regulations governing gathering of fungi and the conservation of fungi; - d) Teach new gatherers of fungi the skills and knowledge they require to be competent and responsible.